The changing light illuminates the undulations of the Dakota badlands in Theodore Roosevelt National Park. Photo: Michele Falzone/Alamy.

 of Discovery

-Hidden Compass offers an annual grant of $15,000 to fund a global expedition of the modern age — an age where discovery is about understanding instead of conquering.
+Hidden Compass offers an annual grant of $18,000 to fund a global expedition of the modern age — an age where discovery is about understanding instead of conquering.
+Our Pathfinders are multimedia storytellers who bring our community behind the scenes in digital dispatches, and share their expedition through magazine features and a short documentary film.

-Keep scrolling to meet your 2024 winning team, and the runner-up …
+Keep scrolling to meet your new Pathfinders …

 Pathfinder Finalists